Updated June 10, 2019

 College financial aid is difficult enough to navigate, but it’s even murkier when parents are divorced, separated, unmarried, or remarried.
 This is the situation for an increasing number of students and parents, who are often paying more for college because they don’t understand how the rules apply to them.

 Basic financial aid literacy should be the goal of all college-bound families.
-You can register for our free, downloadable Pocket Guide to College Financial Aid to get you started.
+Download our Pocket Guide to College Financial Aid to get you started.
 This 10-page guide includes a full explanation of terms, forms, formulas, sources and types of aid, accessing aid, and more.

 Here’s what students and their divorced, separated, unmarried, or remarried parents need to know, starting with a quick explanation of financial aid: